-Texas Department of State Health Services Immunization Section, Mail Code 1946 P.O.
+Texas Department of State Health Services Immunization Section, Mail Code 1946

+P.O.
 Box 149347 Austin, Texas 78714-9347

-The form must be notarized and submitted to the principal or school nurse within 90 days of notarization.
+The original Immunization Exemption Affidavit must be notarized and submitted to the principal or school nurse in order for the student to attend or enroll in school.
 If the parent is seeking an exemption for more than one student in the family, a separate form must be provided for each student.
+The Immunization Exemption Affidavit for reasons of conscience is valid for two years from the date it was notarized.
+A new affidavit must be obtained by parent/guardian prior to the expiration date of the prior affidavit in order for the student to continue/attend school.